infinum/wordpress-handbook/Developer tools/Setting up Xdebug.md

 Start debugging by opening the debug mode tab.
 In the dropdown select "Listen for Xdebug" and click the green debug button next to the dropdown.

-If the process started successfully You will now see several options in the window, via which you can pick what logs Xdebugger will show like:
+If the process started successfully you will now see several options in the window, via which you can pick what logs Xdebugger will show like:

 - Notices
 - Warnings